‘The Bachelor’s’ Lauren Burnham ‘Gets In The Spirit’ With Bridal Shower Ahead Of January Wedding

-Lauren Burnham will be marrying former Bachelor, Arie Luyendyk Jr., in just a few short months.
+Lauren Burnham will be marrying former Bachelor Arie Luyendyk Jr. in just a few short months.
 They have been busy with preparations for their upcoming wedding, while also traveling and just enjoying their time together.
 The bride-to-be also enjoyed celebrating this new chapter in her life with a fun bridal shower over the weekend.
 She shared some photos and videos as part of her recent Instagram story.

 Burnham spent the day on Saturday celebrating her upcoming nuptials with a few of her girlfriends.
 However, it was not all females as Arie didn’t stray far from his soulmate.
 The 26-year-old Bachelor contestant was at her home in Virginia Beach where the bridal shower was held, according to E!
 News.
 Her mom, Pamela, was included as well.
 She helped to set things up for her daughter as they all let loose at the celebration.